 On completion coaches will be able to:-

-This course is organised by approved coaching centres and delivered by SRU accredited coach educators.
+This course is organised by approved coaching centres and delivered by Scottish Rugby accredited coach educators.
 It will last approximately 34 hours (24 hours on course, 10 hours home study) and coaches must attend all three days to receive the final qualification

 This course is competence based and involves on-course appraisal.
 It involves both classroom and outdoor practical activities, where coaches will be expected to participate fully in all sessions.